 Why Martha Likes It: "It's a classic from the best."

 For over 50 years this has been the book to learn about French cooking from.
 The recipes are authentic and can be daunting (though not for Martha!).
 For all of us it's a magnificent work of reference.

 Why Martha Likes It: She respects the work of her friend Julia.

 The family behind New York's famed Le Cirque restaurant shares Tuscan recipes passed down from generation to generation—as collected and told by matriarch Egi Maccioni.

 Why Martha Likes It: "Ricotta cake, homemade pasta, and other classic recipes."

 7 of 7

-Why Martha Likes It: This cookbook is inspiration for Martha's "One Pot" cookbook.
-Pick up a copy and you'll understand why.
+Why Martha Likes It: This cookbook was the inspiration for Martha's "One Pot" cookbook.